dwilliams1114/fast-deblur/README.md

 Libraries required to run the Java application are included.

 # Components
-This repo contains 4 components:
+This repo contains 5 components:
 - GUI for performing image deblurring with various algorithms (main method in Interface.java)
+- Pre-compiled Java executable of the GUI (in DeblurGUI)
 - Wiener deconvolution (main method in WienerFilter.java)
 - Video deconvolution using the Fast-Method (implementation in VideoDecoder.java)
 - One dimensional usage of the Fast-Method  (main in Deblur1D)